-C. Plain clothes officer.
+B. Plain Clothes Officer.

 The supervisor of a plain clothes or undercover officer may dictate whether an on-duty officer will use a BWC when working in plain clothes.
-An officer in a plain clothes or undercover assignment must use an issued BWC when wearing the uniform of the day, raid gear or temporary tactical gear.
+An officer in a plain clothes or undercover assignment must use an issued BWC when wearing the uniform of the day or operating with Visible Police Markings.

-D. Task Force Officers
+C. Task Force Officer.

-All St. Paul Police Officers assigned to a task force with federal law enforcement agencies are required to wear a BWC pursuant to G.O.
-442.18, whether acting under authorization of their deputation or as a SPPD officer.
+All St. Paul Police officers assigned to a local, state or federal task force are required to wear and operate their BWC pursuant to this policy, whether acting under authorization of their deputation or as a SPPD officer.